LuckyBakhtin/horizon-measurement-entropy/README.md

-# The Holographic Language of Horizons
+# The Measurement Interpretation of Black Hole Entropy: A Grazing Photon's Limited View

-**Deriving Bekenstein-Hawking Entropy from Conformal Curvature Partitions**

 This repository contains the LaTeX source for the paper proposing a geometric-informational derivation of black hole entropy via integer partitions of conformal curvature correlations.